-This is also a Christian based curriculum set.
-Sonlight is for those wanting to only use book and can be used for Prek- 12th grade.
+This is also a Christian-based curriculum set.
+Sonlight is for those wanting to only use books and can be used for Prek- 12th grade.
 They even include college prep lessons as well.
 Sonlight is a little more customizable than Abeka as you can purchase individual subjects.
-If you are not sure which lesson to purchase, they even have a shop by level so you can ensure you are selecting age appropriate material.
+If you are not sure which lesson to purchase, they even have a shop by level so you can ensure you are selecting age-appropriate material.

-Even though you will be at home, K12 offers teacher led classroom lessons, projects and check ins with you!
+Even though you will be at home, K12 offers teacher-led classroom lessons, projects, and check-ins with you!
 K12 is designed for students in Kindergarten – 12th grade.
-K12 offers private school education or public education and they provide you with most of your materials needed for learning.
+K12 offers private school education or public education and they provide you with most of the materials needed for learning.

-While it may take more time organizing lessons and projects, you will be able to fully customize your child’s homeschool curriculum.
-This will ensure your child in interested and you know what and where their strengths and weaknesses are.
+While it may take more time to organize lessons and projects, you will be able to fully customize your child’s homeschool curriculum.
+This will ensure your child is interested and you know what and where their strengths and weaknesses are.